This self-study course is available to be leased by organizations.

-The Emotional Self-Defense Course is a 6-month graduate level learning experience for *women and nonbinary folks who want access to an intensive feminist study of how to name the systems shaping our lives.
+The Emotional Self-Defense Course is a graduate level learning experience for *women and nonbinary folks who want access to an intensive feminist study of how to name the systems shaping our lives.
 (The term women at Feminism School is trans inclusive, always.)

 The self-study course is 13 videos (4.5 hours) and 13 extensive workbooks of research, teaching, contemplative practices, and creative-writing based learning.